fireproofsocks/zendesk-jwt-sso/README.md

 This package has one goal: to facilitate automatic login from your application into your Zendesk support account using [JSON web tokens](https://jwt.io/introduction/).
 Zendesk's Single Sign-on feature will automatically create new users based on their email addresses the first time they click on the special links created by this package, and it will re-connect users to existing accounts on subsequent visits.

+This package does not wrap the [Zendesk API](https://github.com/zendesk/zendesk_api_client_php) or make any API calls, nor does the Zendesk API offer any methods or documentation for generating SSO JSON web tokens.
+This package can be used independently or in conjuction with the Zendesk API.

 # Installation via Composer

-Inside of `composer.json` specify the following:
+Inside of `composer.json` specify the following (substitute a specific version number from [Packagist](https://packagist.org/packages/fireproofsocks/zendesk-jwt-sso) if necessary):

 ```
 {